 After installing helm on your machine, initialize helm on your Kubernetes cluster.
-At the terminal, enter:
+At a terminal for your local machine (or within an interactive cloud shell from your provider), enter:

 1. Set up a ServiceAccount for use by Tiller, the server side component of helm.